MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

 **How to run the application**
 - Web Application:
-    1. go to AIBuddy folder, then do command `python manage.py runserver`
+    1. go to AIBuddy folder, then do command `python manage.py runserver 4129`
+        - `4192` could be any number.
+That is the port.
-    2. Click on the URL (http://127.0.0.1:8000/ | Might be different for you) to open it as new tab in web browser
+    2. Click on the URL (http://127.0.0.1:4192/ | Might be different for you) to open it as new tab in web browser
 - Windows:
     - Run the `start.bat`, then wait for application to load and appear on screen.
 - Linux/MacOS: